For Immediate Release: June 25, 2004

 Contact - BIS Public Affairs 202-482-2721

-The U.S. Department of Commerce today announced that Helka GmbH (Helka), of Dietzenbach, Germany, agreed to pay a $15,000 civil penalty to settle charges that it violated the Export Administration Regulations (EAR) when it exported controlled items without the required licenses.
+The U.S. Department of Commerce today announced that The Sentry Company (Sentry), of Foxborough, Massachusetts, has agreed to pay a $25,000 civil penalty to settle charges that it violated the Export Administration Regulations (EAR) when it exported controlled items without the required licenses.

-Assistant Secretary for Export Enforcement Julie L. Myers commended Special Agent Alan Berkowitz of BIS’s Miami Field Office for his efforts in the investigation.
+Assistant Secretary for Export Enforcement Julie L. Myers commended Special Agent Kate Donovan of BIS’s Boston Field Office for her efforts in this investigation.